 Good design is obvious once presented.
-But arriving at that solution is difficult, especially if you are new to programming.
+However, arriving at that solution is difficult, especially if you are new to programming.
 Writing down your solution is the only way to realize the shortcomings of your design.
 If you read the chapter without writing, you will tell yourself “That was obvious.
 I would have solved it in a similar manner”

-At HashedIn, we run a training program for junior developers to get better at design.
+At HashedIn, we conduct a training program for junior developers to get better at design.
 During one of these programs, we asked developers to design a module to send sms/text messages.
 We also asked them to call the sms module from 3 different client applications.
 They had 30 minutes to complete this activity.